-The following table and graph illustrate the hypothetical payment at maturity on the notes linked to a hypothetical Index.
-The hypothetical payments set forth below assume the following:
+The following table and graph illustrate the hypothetical total return and payment at maturity on the notes linked to a hypothetical Index.
+The "total return" as used in this pricing supplement is the number, expressed as a percentage, that results from comparing the payment at maturity per \$1,000 principal amount note to \$1,000.
+The hypothetical total returns and payments set forth below assume the following:

-- an Initial Value of 100.00; and - · a Participation Rate of 225.00%.
+- · an Initial Value of 100.00; and - a Contingent Digital Return of 43.00%.